clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 * PHP is fine, Windows is fine, VisualBasic is fine
 * Appreciate that different technologies have different trade-offs.
 Being easily accessible is one of them.

-# Try to suppress your culturally-influenced sexism
+# Make ClojureBridge a safe space for learners
 * Don't hit on people.
 No sexual advances.
 This extends to the after-party.
-* Don't make sexist jokes.
-Or racist, classist, or ableist jokes.
+* Don't make sexist, racist, classist, or ableist jokes.
 Call people out if they do.
 A simple "That's not funny" and moving on quickly with the conversation will often suffice.
 * Don't make gender-based generalizations, even 'positive' ones ("Women are better at X, because ...")
 * Don't make references to people's bodies or state your opinion of them.
-* Don't use slurs.
+* Don't use discriminatory language.

 # Typical ClojureBridge Schedule